HARI5865/GAME-DEVELOPMENT/README.md

 **Result :**

-  Thus The DDA algorithm using the code has been verified successfully
+  Thus the implement the DDA algorithm to draw a line using a c coding has been exxecuted and verified successfully